 1. Know your needs

-^2018 Consumer Study on Household Concerns was conducted with 176 respondents who live in Singapore.
+^2018 Consumer Study on Household Concerns; conducted with 176 respondents living in Singapore by Etiqa Insurance.

 2. Know your budget